Skip to content

 2. Verification: The package performs a quick integrity check on the archive to ensure it's not corrupted or empty.

-3. Storage: The verified archive is moved to its final local destination or uploaded to the specified remote disk (like S3).
+3. Storage: The verified archive is moved to its final local destination.
+If a remote disk is configured, it is uploaded using memory-safe streaming (ideal for large files).

 4. Cleanup: The job cleans up old backups based on your retention policy (e.g., maxRemoteBackups()).
-If the backup was uploaded and keepLocal() was not used, the local copy is deleted.
+If keepLocal() was not used, the local copy is deleted after upload.

 5. Notifications & Events: Finally, the job dispatches events (BackupSucceeded, BackupFailed) and sends notifications if configured.